Drug and Alcohol Rehab in Surrey

 Here at Rehab Recovery, we can help you organise an intervention: a meeting held by concerned family members to help their addicted loved one see that they need help in Surrey.

-What Happens When I Arrive At Rehab in Surrey?
+What Happens When I Arrive At Drug & Alcohol Rehab in Surrey?

 The first step in any patient’s rehab admission is to undertake an orientation that allows them to familiarise themselves with the clinic.

-They’ll also ensure that you’re familiar with the rules of the clinic, and check your bags to make sure you haven’t brought in any prohibited items.
+They’ll also ensure that you’re familiar with the rules of the rehab clinic in Surrey, and check your bags to make sure you haven’t brought in any prohibited items.

 After being shown around the communal areas and checking into your accommodation, you’ll have the chance to ask any additional questions.
-Following this, you’ll be guided through your bespoke detox process and further therapeutic treatments in Surrey.
+Following this, you’ll be guided through your bespoke detox process and further therapeutic treatments at a drug and alcohol rehab in Surrey.

-Will I Be Able to See My Family During Rehab in Surrey?
+Will I Be Able to See My Family During Alcohol Rehab in Surrey?

 Any reputable rehab centre understands the importance of being able to communicate with loved ones during the recovery process, and that social isolation is a key cause of relapse.